Data-Tech-International/Secure-Element-Reader/README.md

 # Secure element audit

 Secure element audit feature is initiated automatically upon inserting the smart card.
 If you provide the valid smart card PIN, the application will execute audit of the secure element and you will see the result message at the bottom of the screen.
-The audit is performed as background process and does not require any further activity from the user.
+The audit is performed as a background process and does not require any further activity from the user.

 # Execute pending commands